sdlab-naist/website/content/en/project/improve-dc-lstm/index.md

 Googles  cluster  scheduler  simulator   indicated  that  the  proposed method improved the CPU utilization and memory utilization by10.71%  and  47.36%,  respectively,  compared  to  a  conventionalresource  manager.
 Moreover,  we  discovered  that  increasing  thememory  cell  size  of  our  LSTM  model  improves  the  accuracy  ofthe  prediction  in  return  for  longer  training  time.

 ## Publication
 - K. Thonglek, K. Ichikawa, K. Takahashi, C. Nakasan, H. Iida, “Improving Resource Utilization in Data Centers using an LSTM-based Prediction Model”, Workshop on Monitoring and Analysis for High Performance Computing Systems Plus Applications (HPCMASPA 2019), Sep.
 2019.
+DOI: [10.1109/CLUSTER.2019.8891022](https://ieeexplore.ieee.org/document/8891022)